wkxdavid/INFO448-HelloAndroid/README.md

+## Extra credit Research

+# Additional Developer Option: Force RTL layout direction:
+This forces the UI of everything to be oppisite which is right to left.
+This leads it to mostly being a visual UI change.
+This is helpful for debugging in languages or settings where its more common to be right to left than left to right.
+An example is the Arabic language.
+This leads to the feature focusing on testing visual UI components.

 # UW Homework: Hello Android
 This homework is designed to force you to ensure that the tools are correctly installed on your machine, and that you can: